“Smile!” How to take the perfect picture of your dog

 Your dog doesn’t understand that you’re trying to take a picture – that’s why they refuse to obey commands like “stay still, right there!” or “move just a little to the left”.
 You’re just going to have to wait for them to strike the perfect pose in their own good time.
 Let your dog relax, don’t chase.
 If you want them to look at the camera, try holding a favourite toy above your camera to grab their attention.

 As a general rule, flash photography and animals don’t go well together.
 Some dogs are alarmed at the sudden bright light, and flash does tend to ‘bleach’ out the rich colours of an animal’s markings.
-Natural light – either outside or streaming through a window indoors – is not only far less ‘traumatic’ for the dog but also gives far better results in terms of colour reproduction.
-And if there’s not quite enough light, the beauty of digital is that you can always artificially brighten the shot later on your PC.
+Natural light – either outside or streaming through a window is not only far less ‘traumatic’ for the dog but also gives far better results in terms of colour reproduction.
+If there’s not quite enough light, the beauty of digital is that you can always artificially brighten the shot later on your PC.

 Before you start shooting, make sure you’re using the right lens and that your camera is set to the right ‘shooting mode’.
 If you’re using an SLR camera, you may want to use a higher magnification zoom lens to enable you to take detailed ‘close-up’ shots from a distance without being in your dog’s face.

 Don’t be afraid to have humans in the shot.
-How much more special will that photo be in the future if it also features another loved one.
+How much more special will that photo be, in the future if it also features another loved one.
 Sometimes, the simple inclusion of a pair of arms cradling the dog is enough to lend a real additional emotional warmth to the image, and it can also be a ‘sneaky’ way of keeping an overactive dog still long enough for you to get your shot!

 Watch how the human and the dog interact with each other.
-If you’re lucky, you might just capture that perfect, candid moment when a look passes between them or when the dog relaxes and breaks into that beaming smile.
+If you’re lucky, you might just capture that perfect, candid moment, when a look passes between them or when the dog relaxes and breaks into that beaming smile.